 Angela Bosela – Ohio

 In January 2007, at the age of 55, I discovered that I had stomach cancer.
 I had always been healthy, but I had some recurring chest pain for six months or so.
-I even told my husband I felt like I had a hole in the vicinity of my solar plexus.
-(Who knew that the stomach is located so high)?
+I even told my husband I felt like I had a hole just below the sternum.
+(Who knew that the stomach is located so high?)
 In November 2006, a large benign cyst detected on my liver was thought to be the source of my discomfort.
 It was deroofed.
-A few weeks later I asked my surgeon if it was normal to still have pain.
-He told me no, that it sounded like an ulcer, and ordered an endoscopy.
+A few weeks later I asked my surgeon if it was normal to have pain still.
+He told me no that it sounded like an ulcer, and he ordered an endoscopy.
 I was shocked when I discovered that I had stomach cancer.

 I was diagnosed with adenocarcinoma of the stomach (signet ring cell type) which is an extremely aggressive, fast-growing type.
 My only risk factor was H. Pylori.
-I had a partial gastrectomy at Akron General Hospital with 70 % of my stomach removed.
-I was happy that I was able to keep 30 %, as they had initially projected that I would lose from 80-100%.
+I had a partial gastrectomy (PG) at Akron General Hospital with 70% of my stomach removed.
+I was happy that I was able to keep 30%, as they initially projected that I would lose from 80-100%.
 My cancer was stage 1B (T2b, NO, MX).
-Although the cancer had eaten almost entirely through my stomach wall, I was fortunate that it had not eaten completely through the wall or spread to my lymph nodes or any other areas.
+Although cancer had eaten almost entirely through my stomach wall, I was fortunate that it had not wholly consumed through the wall or spread to my lymph nodes or any other areas.

 After the initial shock and despair of finding out about my cancer, I was determined that whatever it took, I was going to beat it.
 I was too young.
 I had too much to live for.
 My husband, my children, and my grandchildren needed me.
 I wanted to see my son get married and be there for all my grandchildren.
 When I returned home after the surgery, I took care of myself; my husband and children worked, and I was determined not to be a burden.
 Being active and taking care of myself was much better than lying around thinking about my problems and my pain.

 Choosing what to do when you find out you have cancer is difficult.
-One of my daughters is a nurse at Akron General Hospital.
+One of my daughters was a nurse at Akron General Hospital.
 I had gone there for the surgery that deroofed the cyst on my liver.
 It was great to have a loved one who knew the doctors and nurses working there.
-The surgeon who operated on me was the one who followed up and ordered the endoscopy, which detected the cancer.
+The surgeon who operated on me was the one who followed up and ordered the endoscopy which detected cancer.
 He recognized the importance of operating quickly and was able to prioritize my surgery.
-We were extremely happy with him, not only on his surgical competency, but with his genuine concern.
+We were extremely happy with him, not only on his surgical competency but with his genuine concern.
 However, we also are less than an hour away from the renowned Cleveland Clinic.
 Do you change doctors and hospitals to go to one of the very best rated hospitals or stay with the surgeon you like?
 Changing would probably have delayed the surgery a few weeks.
-With the aggressiveness of this cancer and how close it was to eating completely through the stomach wall, I know we made the right decision.
+With the aggressiveness of this cancer and how close it was to eating entirely through the stomach wall, I know we made the right decision.
 The surgery was performed on my other daughter’s birthday.
 Following the surgery, we chose an oncologist from Akron General Hospital as well.
 We did get a second opinion on the treatment from the Cleveland Clinic.
-The oncologist there agreed with the treatment protocol proposed by the Akron oncologist, and basically said it was probably better for us to get the chemo and radiation at Akron, as it would be exactly the same, and more convenient for us.
+The oncologist at the Cleveland Clinic agreed with the treatment protocol proposed by the Akron oncologist and said it was probably better for us to get the chemo and radiation at Akron, as it would be the same, and more convenient for us.
 Now, years after my treatment, Akron General Hospital has become part of the Cleveland Clinic.

-Throughout all of this, I had a wonderful support group, including my husband, children and their spouses, and grandchildren.
+Throughout all of this, I had a wonderful support group, including my husband, children, and their spouses, and grandchildren.
 I also had a wonderful friend who was always there for me.
 After I was feeling better, we began to walk together every morning.
-I had walked a lot with others prior to my cancer, but she was like me; she walked fast and long, no matter what the weather.
+I had walked a lot with others before my cancer, but she was like me; she paced fast and long, no matter what the weather.
 We walked together about 8 miles every morning.
-Unfortunately, she passed away unexpectedly a couple of years ago.
+Unfortunately, she passed away unexpectedly some years ago.
 I really miss her.
 I also received cards and calls from people of all races and religions praying for me.
 It was comforting to know that I was in their prayers.

 I wouldn’t wish cancer on anyone, but I believe that surviving it has made me a better person.
 I realize what is most important in life and do not let the trivial things bother me.
 I recognize all the love and support I have and cherish the time I have been given.
 I am truly blessed!

 Finally, when I first was diagnosed with cancer, my husband and children did a great deal of research on stomach cancer.
-Unfortunately, there are a lot of support groups and organizations involved with other types of cancer, but there is much less information on stomach cancer.
+Unfortunately, there are a lot of support groups and organizations involved with other types of cancer, but there was much less information on stomach cancer.
 In fact, my husband found more information by reading research articles in Chinese medical journals, as it is more prevalent in other parts of the world.
-We were very happy to discover the Debbie’s Dream Foundation organization and commend their efforts to provide support and information.
+We were thrilled to discover the Debbie’s Dream Foundation organization and commend their efforts to provide support and information.
 I am glad that we were able to become part of that organization.
 Through Debbie’s Dream, we have met so many wonderful people who are fighting this terrible disease.
 I pray for all of them, especially my dear friends whose battle has ended.